-At Vernon Park Primary School, if we find that there is a need to close or partially close the school and offer home learning we will ensure that any communication, information sharing, and the use of online learning platforms is in line with privacy and data protection requirements.
+At Vernon Park Primary School if we find that there is a need to close or partially close the school and offer home learning we will ensure that any communication, information sharing, and the use of online learning platforms is in line with privacy and data protection requirements.

-All communication with pupils, parents/ carers will take place using school communication systems; for example, school email accounts, phone systems and agreed platforms e.g., Google Classroom, Class Dojo, Seesaw.
-Should exception be required, this will be with permission of the Headteacher.
+All communication with pupils, parents and carers will take place using school communication systems; for example, school email accounts, phone systems and agreed platforms e.g., Google Classroom, Class Dojo, Seesaw and School Spider (Teachers to Parents).
+Should exception be required this will be with permission of the Headteacher.

-There is an expectation that staff and pupils will engage with home learning by adhering to the principles described in our existing staff code of conduct, the Behaviour and Relationships Policy and Online Acceptable Behaviour policy.
+There is an expectation that staff and pupils will engage with home learning by adhering to the principles described in our existing staff code of conduct, pupil behaviour policy and online acceptable behavior policies.
 Where we have issued additional guidance in relation to online working, this will be circulated via school systems and staff will be advised accordingly.

-Staff and pupils will be advised how to share concerns as part of any alternative arrangements should the need arise.

-Information on who will deliver sessions, along with lesson content and any sites children may be asked to visit as part of their studies, will be shared with parents/ carers.
-Parents/ carers will be asked to ensure children are supervised in line with our home school distance learning agreement.
-In making our arrangements we will be cognisant of Safeguarding and remote education during coronavirus (COVID-19)
+Staff and pupils will be advised how to share concerns as part of any alternative arrangements.
+Information on who will deliver sessions, along with lesson content and any sites children may be asked to visit as part of their studies will be shared with parents and carers.
+Parents/carers will be asked to ensure children are supervised in line with our home school distance learning agreement.

+In making our arrangements we will be cognisant of Safeguarding and remote education - GOV.UK (www.gov.uk)